- Home

 Learn more about:

-Herceptin works by attaching itself to HER2 positive breast cancer cells, destroying the cells or reducing their ability to divide and grow.
-Herceptin also encourages the body’s own immune cells to help destroy the cancer cells.
+Your treatment team may refer to trastuzumab by a brand name, such as Herzuma, Kanjinti or Ogivri.
+It is also known by the brand name Herceptin, though this version is now rarely used in Australia.
+Trastuzumab works by attaching itself to HER2+ breast cancer cells, destroying the cells or reducing their ability to divide and grow.
+Trastuzumab also encourages the body’s own immune cells to help find and destroy the cancer cells.

-Herceptin is used together with chemotherapy.
+Trastuzumab is used in combination with chemotherapy.
 It has been shown to increase the effect of chemotherapy drugs on early breast cancer.
-Most people have Herceptin via a drip into a vein (infusion), but some people have it as an injection under the skin.
+Most people have trastuzumab via a drip into a vein (infusion), but some people have it as an injection under the skin.

 The first infusion takes about 90 minutes.
 This is called the loading dose.
 The following infusions take 30–60 minutes each.
-You will usually have a dose every three weeks, and they will continue for up to 12 months.
+You will usually have a dose every three weeks, for up to 12 months.
 The first four doses are given while you are having chemotherapy treatment.

 Your medical team will monitor you for side effects.
 These are usually caused by the chemotherapy.
-This means that once chemotherapy finishes and you are continuing with Herceptin alone, most side effects ease.
+This means that once chemotherapy finishes and you are continuing with trastuzumab only, most side effects ease.
 For example, hair grows back, there is no nausea or vomiting, and you no longer need regular blood tests.

-Although side effects from Herceptin itself are uncommon, they can include headache, fever and diarrhoea.
-In some people, Herceptin can affect how the heart works, so you will have tests to check your heart function before and during treatment.
+Although side effects from trastuzumab itself are uncommon, they can include headache, fever and diarrhoea.
+In some people, trastuzumab can affect how the heart works, so you will have tests to check your heart function before and during treatment.

-A number of new drugs have been developed and tested as additional treatments after Herceptin for people with HER2 positive breast cancer.
-Talk to your doctor about whether these are appropriate for you.
+Several new drugs have been developed as additional treatments after trastuzumab for people with HER2+ breast cancer, including pertuzumab and trastuzumab emtansine (T-DM1).
+Your doctor will advise if these are appropriate for you.

 → READ MORE: Managing side effects of breast cancer